mvolkmann/blog/src/jq.md

 jq '[.docs[] | select(.author_name[0] | contains("Volkmann"))]' publications.json
 ```

+## Transforming

+jq can transform the JSON data given to it into different data
+that may or may not use JSON syntax.

-We can transform this JSON into a JSON array of objects that
+We can transform the `publication.json` file above
+into a JSON array of objects that only provide
-only provide the `date`, `author`, and `title` of each publication.
+the `date`, `author`, and `title` of each publication.
 The publication objects in the input JSON have
 `publish_date` and `author_name` properties whose values are arrays.
 We only care about the first element and